antirez/dump1090/README.md

     MSG,3,,,738065,,,,,,,35000,,,34.81609,34.07810,,,0,0,0,0

 This can be used to feed data to various sharing sites without the need to use another decoder.

+MQTT
+---
+For basic operation, just specify the URI to send the data to with (no need for the --net flag):
+./dump1090 --mqtt-uri "your-uri"

+You could also specify username and password if needed by using:
+./dump1090 --mqtt-uri "your-uri" --mqtt-username "username" --mqtt-password "password"

 Antenna
 ---